 Corcovado National Park, Osa Peninsula

 The entire Osa Peninsula is bursting with wildlife, but Corcovado National Park is a standout.
 The park has long been celebrated as one of the most biologically diverse places in the world.
 Thanks to conservation efforts protecting the park from development – it remains the last wild frontier in Costa Rica.
 Corcovado is home to nearly 463 bird species and 140 mammal species including monkeys, tapir, toucans, sloths, and scarlet macaws.
 Even jungle cats like the jaguarundi, puma, margay, ocelot, and the endangered jaguar can be found down here (although rarely seen).
 While you’re in the area, check out Piedras Blancas National Park on the other side of the Golfo Dulce.
-You’ll likely see some marine life on the boat trip across the Gulf, and you’ll get a new perspective on wildlife in Costa Rica’s southern zone.
+You’ll likely see some marine life on the boat trip across the Gulf, and you’ll get a different perspective on wildlife in Costa Rica’s southern zone.

 Related Article: 7 Things to Know Before Visiting the Osa Peninsula